Loading glossary...

 Excessive daytime sleepiness, abnormal REM regulation; normal hypocretin levels.

-Reflex-mediated bradycardia and/or vasodilation causing transient loss of consciousness; triggered by emotion, pain, prolonged standing.
+Reflex-mediated bradycardia and/or vasodilation causing transient loss of consciousness; triggered by stress, pain, or prolonged standing.

 Absolute neutrophil count (ANC) < 1.5 ×10⁹/L; mild, moderate, or severe.
 Causes: drugs, marrow failure, autoimmune, infections; ↑ risk of bacterial/fungal infection.